 Melaney Dunne – Executive Director

 Before joining the Coquille Watershed Association, Mel has worked on a variety of watershed restoration projects ranging from lakes in Minnesota to streams in Washington.
-She has also served as an outdoor educator, leading groups on canoeing and kayaking trips in Florida and the Great Lakes region.
-Mel studied Biology and Environmental Studies at Loyola University Chicago.
-Mel also holds an MS in Conservation Biology with a focus on Aquatic Biology.
-In her spare time you will likely find Mel enjoying the outdoors with friends and family.
+She has also worked as an outdoor educator and guide, leading groups on canoeing and kayaking trips in Florida and the Great Lakes region.
+Mel studied Biology and Environmental Studies at Loyola University Chicago and received an MS in Conservation Biology with a focus on Aquatic Biology from the University of Minnesota.
+In her spare time, you’ll find Mel outdoors enjoying the beautiful South Coast with friends and family.

 Julie Huff – Monitoring Program Manager